 Conclusion

 The limited availability of N in organic farming systems can have a direct effect on cereal forage yields and CP concentrations, which are the key factors necessary to sustain livestock productivity.
 Therefore, the identification of agronomic practices that can improve the utilisation of N in low input wheat/faba bean bi-cropping systems, is fundamental.
-This study revealed advantages of bi-cropping compared to sole cropping in terms of improved wheat forage yield, CP, N uptake and NLER.
+This study revealed advantages of bi-cropping compared to sole cropping in terms of improved wheat forage CP, wheat grain N uptake and NLER.
 The drilling patterns of the wheat bi-crops in the uniform inter-row spacing did not affect wheat forage yield, CP or N uptake, but had an effect on CCI, which was higher in the alternate rows patterns than in the broadcast pattern.
 The paired alternate rows (2x2) of wheat and beans showed an opportunity to improve NLER and reduce faba bean rust disease.
 In wheat/faba bean bi-cropping systems, the attributes of the bean cultivar Fuego were shown to improve wheat straw CP, whereas Maris Bead showed a lower severity of faba bean rust disease.

 Acknowledgement